anafdezna/Hydrogren_leak_classifier/README.md

 This repository contains the implementation and experimental framework for a 1D Convolutional Neural Network (CNN) designed to detect and localize hydrogen leaks in industrial storage facilities.
 The system processes sensor time-series data to identify which tank in a multi-tank array is experiencing a leak.

-## 🚀 Project Overview
+## 1\.
+Project Overview

-Industrial hydrogen storage requires rapid, reliable leak localization.
-Conventional point-based sensors lack spatial awareness, and manual monitoring is insufficient for large-scale facilities.

-- **Objective:** Real-time spatial identification of hydrogen leaks using a sparse sensor array.
-- **Methodology:** A supervised deep learning approach using 1D-CNNs trained on high-fidelity simulation data to interpret spatiotemporal concentration patterns.
+This project addresses a critical safety challenge in the transition to hydrogen energy: the rapid detection and spatial localization of unintended hydrogen releases in large-scale storage facilities.
+Conventional systems often rely on point-based sensors that lack spatial awareness or require dense, expensive networks.

+This work implements a **1D Convolutional Neural Network (CNN)** framework designed to interpret spatiotemporal patterns from a sparse array of only four sensors.
+The system identifies which specific tank is leaking within a complex simulation environment, providing a scalable and intelligent safety monitoring solution.

-## 📂 Repository Structure
+## 2\.
+Repository Structure

 ├── main_server.py # Orchestration: Preprocessing, training, and evaluation
 ├── architectures.py # 1D-CNN (Arch_3), LSTM, and hybrid model definitions